Svito-zar/speech2properties2gestures/README.md

 ### NOTES
 - The architecture of the audio CNN in the generator and the convolutional discriminator had to be changed to adapt the new motion dim.
 - The autoencoder for calculating the FGD has not beed adapted yet
+- For this model the hdf5 text dataset has been recreated to include word strings instead of the embeddings